Make an enquiry

 To register, please complete and return our Registration Form along with the appropriate registration fee.

 Children are allocated a buddy for the day and are also invited to attend lessons and activities when not sitting assessments.
+Children should wear their current school uniform and bring a water bottle and snack for break time when visiting King’s Ely Junior for assessments.

 Offer of a place